 McGregor Vineyard's signature blend of Saperavi & Sereksiya Charni

-Sereksiya Charni (vitis vinifera) is even more obscure than Saperavi and is grown around the Black and Caspian Seas in Ukraine, Armenia, and Romania.
-As far as we can ascertain, we are the only producers of a wine from this variety in the Western Hemisphere.
+The Sereksiya Charni grape (vitis vinifera) is even more unusual than Saperavi and is grown around the Black and Caspian Seas in Ukraine, Armenia, and Romania.
+As far as we know we are the only producers of a wine from this variety in the Western Hemisphere.

 Today, the Black Russian Red is clearly a benchmark red wine of New York State, earing its status as the must-try cult favorite wine of the Finger Lakes.
+Recent vintages have expressed themselves as approachable in their youth, while improving with age over 8 or 10 to even 20+ years.
 We hope you agree that this intriguing wine is worthy of the attention it continues to garner and that you’ll share it with your wine-loving family and friends.